 Seward is home to Alaska’s only public aquarium, the Alaska SeaLife Center.
 This state-of-the-art marine research, education, and wildlife response facility is located on the shores of Resurrection Bay in downtown Seward.
 The Alaska SeaLife Center is fun for all ages, offering up-close opportunities to experience Alaska’s marine life including sea otters, harbor seals, Steller sea lions, puffins, fish, and so much more.

 A staple of the Seward community, the center rescues stranded and injured marine mammals throughout Alaska, with the goal of rehabilitating the animals and releasing them back into the wild.
 You can learn more about the wildlife and rehabilitation projects through one of the highly-recommended Encounter or Experience tours, which are small-group behind-the-scenes tours led by the animal care staff.

 Though Seward is a small town, there’s no shortage of restaurants, shops, and lodging options to help you fuel up and recharge between your Alaska adventures.
 Most restaurants feature locally-sourced seafood and there’s something for every taste, from fine dining to breweries to food trucks and quaint coffee shops.

 Seward has two main shopping/dining areas: the Small Boat Harbor and Downtown.
 These two areas are connected by the Seward Waterfront Trail, a beautiful multi-use paved trail that provides wonderful views of Resurrection Bay and the harbor.

 No matter what you decide to do in Seward, you are sure to have a wonderful Alaska adventure in this beautiful harborside town.
-Our reservation agents are more than happy to share their Seward recommendations with you and help you book your cruise, hotel, transportation, and activities.
+Our reservation agents are more than happy to share their Seward recommendations with you and help you book your cruise, hotel, transportation, and Alaska SeaLife Center tickets.
 Call us at (907) 274-7300 to start planning your visit to Seward!